 Admission to the College does not guarantee admission to a specific program.
 In the case of programs with limited enrollment, acceptance of individuals will be based on the criteria described in the program’s applicant packet and/or timely completion of the admission requirements for each program.
 Students should check with their advisor or program director for program-specific admission requirements.

-Admission decisions may be appealed, in writing, to the Associate Dean of Student Services.
+Admission decisions may be appealed, in writing, to the Chief Student Affairs Officer.
 Students who choose to apply for financial aid may be required to provide additional documentation.

 All applicants will be considered without regard to race, color, religion, national origin, marital status, age, gender, disability, or disadvantage in accordance with the following guidelines: